eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 That ID is stored on an Instance Handle object declared on Entity base class, which can be accessed using the getter function.

-All the entities can be created either enable or not enable.
+All the entities can be created either enabled or not enabled.
 By default, the factories are configured to create the entities enabled, but it can be changed using the :ref:`EntityFactoryQosPolicy <entityfactoryqospolicy>` on enabled factories.